 Housing costs in Medford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Medford is a decidedly white-collar city, with fully 89.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Medford is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Medford who work in office and administrative support (12.60%), management occupations (12.29%), and sales jobs (8.61%).

 Also of interest is that Medford has more people living here who work in computers and math than 95% of the places in the US.

 Medford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In Medford, however, the average commute to work is quite long.
-On average, people spend 30.70 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Medford is that it can take a long time to commute to work.
+In Medford, the average commute to work is 31.39 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly city.
+Many of Medford’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in Medford is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and French Creole.